mathineau/pangaea-clustering-intro/README.md

 Until then, grab a juice box, sit back and read on.

 # What is Pangaea Ultima ?
 Firstable, what is that Pangaea Ultima software system thing?
-To answer that kind of question, nothing works like a crips and arrid description followed by an example
+To answer that kind of question, nothing works better than a crips and arrid description followed by an example

 Description: